brunoalvarez89/brunoalvarez89.github.io-blog/_posts/2021-01-19-plotting_decision_boundaries.md

 ((432, 363), (432, 363))
 ```

 Now we need to feed this to our K-means.
-The problem is that the mesh format is not the appropriate one to feed to the algorithm!
+The problem is that the mesh format is not the appropriate one!
 We need $$(x,y)$$ pairs, so let's construct them.

 First, we flatten our meshes into 1-dimensional arrays